BronzeOwl4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script in the file 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello
 The script in the file 8-James_Bond sets the permission to the file hello where Owner: no permission at all Group: no permission at all Other users: all the permissions
-The script in the file 9-John_Doe sets the mode of the file hello
+The script in the file 9-John_Doe sets the mode of the file hello The script in the file 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode